ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent* pod on each node of your cluster.
 The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

-To configure your Kubernetes cluster to forward logs to your LogDNA instance, complete the following steps from the command line:
+Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance:

 ## Prereq
 {: #config_agent_kube_cluster_prereq}